kaibrabo/instagram/README.md

 2. `cd instagram`

+3. `npm install`
-3. `npm install' all dependencies
+- install all dependencies

-4.  `yarn web` for running development on the browser
+4.  `yarn web`
+- for running development on the browser

 ### Started from [Expo](https://docs.expo.io/) managed project